sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-auction.md

       "first input is not spending specified ordinal UTXO" );

-    // Ensure the ordinal is being payed out to the winning bidder. let outputs = Utils.buildPublicKeyHashOutput(pubKey2Addr(this.bidder), 1n);
+    // Ensure the ordinal is being paid out to the winning bidder. let outputs = Utils.buildPublicKeyHashOutput(pubKey2Addr(this.bidder), 1n);

     // Ensure the second output is paying the bid to the auctioneer.